These exciting day trips from Nagoya are full of must-go adventures!

 Weave cotton with a traditional loom at the Matsusaka Cotton Centre.
 Photo credit: ©Matsusaka City/©JNTO

 Matsusaka is also well-known for its indigo cotton.
-During the Edo period (about 200 – 300 years ago), the material was a popular fabric for kimonos due to its intricate patterns and softness.
+During the Edo period (about 200 – 300 years ago), the material was a popular fabric for kimonos due to its softness and intricate patterns.

-At the Matsusaka Cotton Centre, you can try your hand at the age-old craft with a short workshop.
-Guided by an expert, you’ll learn how to use a traditional loom to weave your very own piece of cotton.
+At the Matsusaka Cotton Centre, try your hand at the age-old craft.
+Sign up for a short workshop, where you’ll learn how to use a traditional loom to weave cotton.
 Bookings must be made three days in advance.

 Cost: ¥1,300 (one-hour course)